 It’s a very strange feeling.
 Coming to the realization that one of your great loves, isn’t really that good for you at the current moment.
 Over the course of the last year I decided I was in need of a break from the owner role.
 I’m hoping this isn’t a forever breakup, just a small “lets take a break” moment.
 I’m wavering between excitement and sadness.
 And plotting my next steps, of course.

-I wanted to document some of my learning lessons, thoughts, next steps, things to remember.
+I wanted to document some of my learning lessons to get a goa certification, thoughts, next steps, things to remember.
 Some moments I’m not sure what I really have to say other than “sighhhh”.
 It’s been a big year of change.

 I have always believed in the importance of timing.
 It’s either on your side or it isn’t.
 It can’t be forced.
 I believe this even more today.